 - 1. All grant-related transactions will be recorded using the current published monthly RI exchange rate, and all grant-related transactions will be officially communicated in US dollars. - 2.
+Grants will be paid out at the current RI exchange rate at the time of payment. - 3.
 For the portion of the grant funded by cash contributions, sponsors will be shielded from currency exchange fluctuations in excess of 10% of the rate at time of approval.
 Conversely, TRF will not distribute currency gains to project sponsors in excess of 10% of the rate at time of approval.